 Any other toppings

-Save on your ingredients by getting £12 off when you spend £60 with discount vouchers for Sainsbury's
+Save on your ingredients by getting £12 off when you spend £60 with Sainsbury's voucher codes

 - plenty of reason to stock up on all those pizza making supplies!

 How to Make Traditional Italian Style Pizza - Plus, Save on Your Grocery Shop with Waitrose Promo Codes

 1. The first step is to sprinkle the dried yeast into a bowl or jug with the luke warm water.
 It's important to use warm water, rather than hot or cold.
 Stir until the yeast dissolves, then allow to stand until it becomes frothy.

 2. Place all the flour on the work surface like a volcano, complete with a crater in the top.
 Pour the yeast mix into the hole and knead the dough for at least 10 minutes until it becomes smooth.

 3. Grease a large bowl with the oil and place the dough inside.
 Then turn the dough upside down, cover the bowl and allow it to rest for around four hours.

 4. Pizzas need to be cooked at really high temperatures, so preheat the oven to 200°C, before punching the dough down.

 5. Split the dough in half and let it rest for another 15 minutes before rolling it out and adding the tomato sauce.